Afzal7/syncrow/README.md

 A Sublime Text 3 Plugin.
 Create and Sync your snippets.

-All the snippets are synced using a third party server at http://www.syncrow.in.
-You can manage your snippets there.
+All the snippets are synced at http://www.syncrow.in.

 # Easy Installation